nobu/turkdevops-ruby/doc/scheduler.md

 end
 ~~~

-The purpose of this method is to allow the scheduler to internally decide the
+The purpose of this method is to allow the fiber scheduler to internally decide
-policy for when to start the fiber, and whether to use symmetric or asymmetric
+the policy for when to start the fiber, and whether to use symmetric or
-fibers.
+asymmetric fibers.

 ### IO

 By default, I/O is non-blocking.
 Not all operating systems support non-blocking
 I/O. Windows is a notable example where socket I/O can be non-blocking but pipe
 I/O is blocking.
-Provided that there *is* a scheduler and the current thread *is
+Provided that there *is* a fiber scheduler and the current
-non-blocking*, the operation will invoke the scheduler.
+thread *is non-blocking*, the operation will invoke the fiber scheduler.

 ### Mutex